Organised chaos: Why BJP is encouraging multiple chief minister claimants in Haryana

 This is because both enjoy popularity in their constituencies independent of party affiliation.

-As a college student, Vij was associated with the Akhil Bharatiya Vidyarthi Parishad, the student wing of the BJP’s ideological parent, the Rashtriya Swayamsewag Sangh.
+As a college student, Vij was associated with the Akhil Bharatiya Vidyarthi Parishad, the student wing of the BJP’s ideological parent, the Rashtriya Swayamsewak Sangh.
 But two of his six victories in the assembly election from his constituency have been as an independent candidate.
 The other four were on a BJP ticket.

 Singh does not even have ideological grounding in the BJP.
 A four-time MLA, he has served as a minister in an Indian National Congress-led state government.
 Since 1998, he has been elected to the Lok Sabha six times from the Ahirwal region: the first three times on a Congress ticket, and the next three times from the BJP Party.
 He has served as Gurugram’s Lok Sabha representative since 2009.